tc39/notes/es8/2018-01/jan-23.md

     - resolution: occurs during module resolution.
     - runtime: occurs during evaluation.
   - previously this was just "early" and "runtime"
-- testharness code is now also tested
+- test-harness code is now also tested

 - Community users, non-browser JS engines and tools:
   - Acorn